-We get asked this question often, and it’s not always easy to give an exact answer.
+We get asked this question often, how long do night guards last, and it’s not always easy to give an exact answer.
 We like to use the analogy of a pair of running shoes and an Olympic athlete.
 A standard pair of running shoes might last the typical person a couple of years, but an Olympic athlete only a couple of months.
 The level of impact that you have on your night guard will naturally affect how long it will last.
 If you are someone who experiences severe grinding or clenching, the lifespan of your nightguard will be dramatically shortened.

 We sometimes have customers say that they have had the same night guard for over 10 years.
 In these cases, they normally had a hard acrylic night guard.
 While this kind of longevity sounds fantastic, recent studies have shown that solid acrylic night guards can often do more harm than good.
 A night guard is deliberately designed to be softer than the teeth so that the guard will wear and protect the teeth from wear themselves.
 Naturally, though, this means that a good night guard will wear over time.